 Typically, students serve approximately 2 hours per week at their site, or, 20 hours per semester.
 However, this can vary widely depending on the expectations that CBL faculty set, as well as the timing of certain programs.

 The Donelan Office has put together a Supervisor Manual for CBL supervisors designed to provide much of the information you need to be an effective CBL supervisor; the Donelan Office sends a quarterly newsletter with updates from our office, announcements, other highlights, and information from community partners; the Donelan Office has student leaders through the CBL Intern program, and, if appropriate, certain CBL Interns are paired with community partners to assist with the organization of CBL volunteers and other logistical matters; the Donelan Office oversees the Marshall Memorial Fund which provides financial support for faculty and students, on a competitive basis, for service, research, and community-based learning projects that are of academic benefit to both Holy Cross students and/or faculty and of benefit to the people of Worcester; and, Donelan Office staff are always available to answer any questions you may have, troubleshoot any challenges you may be facing, visit your site, and to provide additional resources you may need.

 Because CBL students are completing their service in addition to their academic work for their CBL course, they typically do not have more than two or three hours per week to serve at their sites.
 Holy Cross does have an Academic Internship Program (AIP) where students are expected to be at their sites for eight hours per week and in a seminar course.
-A new addition to the AIP this year is the “Urban Studies” seminar course.
-Students taking this course would be very interested in interning at the types of agencies with which CBL partners.
 To learn more about the AIP at Holy Cross, navigate to their website.
-The Community Work-Study program at Holy Cross may also be a program that fits your needs.
+The Community Service Work-Study program at Holy Cross may also be a program that fits your needs.
 To learn more about this program at Holy Cross, visit the Office of Government and Community Relation’s webpage.